averbraeck/djutils/docs/djutils-cli/locale.md

 The priorities for the locale of a **default value** in the specification for the command line are:

-1. The `@DefaultValueLocale` for the value.
-If the default value already has a locale, this locale is also used as a starting point for the value itself. (absent a `--locale` option).
+1. The `@DefaultValueLocale` is applied for the default value.
-2. US English.
+2. US English, absent a `@DefaultValueLocale` specification.

-The choice for US English for option 1 is again to not leave it open for circumstances that can differ per computer.
-The above priorities guarantee reproducibility across all computers, independent of settings of the locality in a program.
+The choice for US English for option 2 is again to not leave it open for circumstances that can differ per computer.
+The above priorities guarantee reproducibility across all computers, independent of settings of the locale in a program.

 ## Expected behavior